Euro zone bond yields fall after smooth Fed lift-off

 "I'm afraid they will raise maybe once or twice and there's a high probability that in Q3 or Q4 they might even have to decrease again the Fed funds rate," he said.

-The iTraxx Europe index, which is derived from the credit default swaps of 125 investment-grade companies, was 3 bps tighter at 76 bps, reflecting increased risk appetite.
+The iTraxx Europe index, which is derived from the credit default spreads of 125 investment-grade companies, was 2.6 percent lower, reflecting increased risk appetite.

-The iTraxx Crossover, based on the CDS of 75 of the most liquid sub-investment grade companies, was 10 bps tighter at 318 bps.
+The iTraxx Crossover, based on the CDS of 75 of the most liquid sub-investment grade companies, was down 2.4 percent.
+Greek 10-year bond yields, which often track emerging markets, fell 28 bps to 8.13 percent.

-"Markets like certainty over uncertainty so when the Fed acts in a way that the market is expecting, it is not surprising that they react favourably," said Niklas Nordenfelt, portfolio manager at Wells Fargo Asset Management's US High Yield Bond Fund.

-Greek 10-year bond yields, which often track emerging markets, fell 21 bps to 8.20 percent.

 ECB SEEN ON HOLD